nickorlow/nickorlow/README.md

 👋 Hi!
 I'm Nicholas Orlowsky.

-I'm Current Computer Science student at The University of Texas at Austin.
+I'm a current computer science student at The University of Texas at Austin.

 I'm very interested in infra and backend engineering.